humbhionline/humbhionline/src/main/resources/templates/dashboard/html/index_nologin.md

 ### 1&#x20b9;/OrderLine
-Humbhionline provides its services(order capture,record pack,record delivery,payment capture) over a prepaid model.
+HumBhiOnline provides its services(order capture,record pack,record delivery,payment capture) over a prepaid model.
 You can (re)charge your account with humbhionline with as low an amount as 1&#x20b9; e.g. If you recharge for 10&#x20b9; and buy credits for 10 orderlines.
 You will continue to get orders from buyers till 10 order lines (in total) are booked with you.
 When across all your customers, the number of orderlines booked against you reaches 10, you are taken offline (i.e not suggested to customers any more)  till the account is recharged.
 It is that simple.

 ### Wondering how come so low price?
 As we already explained, market places generally charge a percentage on order amount.
 We believe this is not fair to the small business owners.
 We recognise that even a small percent of the order amount is a big percent of the profit margin thus creating a huge entry barrier for small business owners in taking their business online.
 We realize that the cost to us (technology providers) is not a function of the value of the orders captured, then why should our pricing be value based.
-So we chose to set our price as function of our cost, (Server costs, data carrying costs etc getting distributed within the seller community)  We believe that over time, as more sellers join the hum bhi online movement, we could even go down to 50ps/orderline and still be profitable.
+So we chose to set our price as function of our cost, (Server costs, data carrying costs etc getting distributed within the seller community)  We believe that over time, as more sellers join the HumBhiOnline movement, we could even go down to 50ps/orderline and still be profitable.

 <div style="page-break-before:always">&nbsp;</div>